What Is Demand Response?

 Demand Response Resources

 We are helping shed light on the potential market for demand response resources and how to help them operate more effectively.
 Recent improvements in broadband communication allow the faster coordination of demand response resources such as commercial building HVAC or refrigerated warehouse end-uses, so that loads can be dispatched as needed to maintain grid reliability.
 We are exploring how much demand response is available in the future as new technologies and new markets create more flexible end-use loads.
+Learn more in this presentation from BTUS Division Director Mary Ann Piette.

 While electric vehicles help reduce greenhouse gas emissions, the power demand to charge them may have adverse effects on the grid, overloading the distribution system.
 However, these same load sources can be turned into valuable grid resources with advanced controls and communication.
 Our research helps evaluate and demonstrate the potential of electric vehicles as electricity storage resources for a number of grid applications, including fast demand response, wholesale ancillary services and behind-the-meter services.